 The Graduate Certificate in Human-Computer Interaction (HCI) program is a 15-credit-hour program focusing on the core theory and best practices of the discipline.
 All courses may be taken on-campus or via distance education.

-The HCI Gradate Certificate program offers financial aid to qualified domestic applicants who are considered non-residents (for tuition purposes) of the state of Indiana.
+The HCI Graduate Certificate program offers financial aid to qualified domestic applicants who are considered non-residents (for tuition purposes) of the state of Indiana.
 This financial aid would reduce the tuition portion of their bursar fees (the cost per credit hour) to the equivalent of the Indiana resident rate.
-Learn more

 Employers from around the country are seeking highly qualified junior and senior candidates with advanced degrees in HCI.
 The field is at an all-time high, and opportunities for HCI graduates are increasing daily.